 It appears that simulation by FDS overestimates far field concentration while simulation by Code_Saturne underestimates the plume width.
 This comparison is a good illustration of the difficulty to assess all the phenomena both in the near field and the far field.
 Bearing in mind the use of an equivalent gas source term, these results are very promising.
 This study should be considered as an essential stage for validate the use of CFD model in the context of regulatory studies where the need of assess obstructed environment will be of primary importance.

-of best practices within regulatory context
+Outcomes for best practices within regulatory context

-Modelling of the experimental massive release has highlighted practices about data processing and sub-model choice and their influence on the.
-The main are synthetised in this sub-chapter.
+Modelling of the experimental massive release has highlighted practices about data processing and sub-model choice and their influence on the results.
+The main outcomes to bear in mind for regulatory context are synthetised in this sub-chapter.

-turbulence and wind inlet profiles for various stability classes are of such significance that they must be formulated based on consensus-established equations for swift model and CFD codes.
+The turbulence and wind inlet profiles for various stability classes are of such significance that they must be formulated based on consensus-established equations for swift model and CFD codes.
 Indeed, they directly impact the pollutant atmospheric dispersion by means of turbulence diffusion and advection phenomena.
 Generating these profiles (see section 3.3.1) is intrinsically related to a unique roughness value, for wind velocity value at heigh reference and friction velocity value.
-The two first parameters when combined with pasquil class are generally a direct input for swift models.
+As illustrated in previous section, the two first parameters when combined with Pasquill class are generally a direct input for swift models.
+Friction velocity value is a sensitive parameter sensitive as it largely influences both turbulence and wind profile.
+This reinforces the need in regulatory context to propose a common method to estimate its value, starting from the lost simple data set.
+A single roughness height may characterize the entire area of interest for an accidental release at local scale.
+An enhanced study, based on a statically wider wind study of the site, would be necessary to assess this value which is generally sensitive for atmospheric dispersion modelling.
+The choice of inlet profile formulations for RANS CFD should be done consistently with the choice of sub-model turbulence for RANS approach [27, 32] to reach a satisfactory equilibrium state for ABL.
+For LES CFD approach a more complete turbulence set of data can potentially be assessed as illustrated in table 4.
+In a regulatory context with a minimum set of data that allows building a turbulent profile for RANS model, it would be possible to assess the typical turbulent length scales that made it possible to build the required data for LES profiles as demonstrated in section 3.3.1.
+The choice of sub model comes next the crucial choice about the mesh requirements.

+The harmonization in CFD codes of an equivalent source term is feasible by means of an implementation of an identical term source fully gaseous.

 Conclusions